-Day students should not be in school before 8.00am, and should leave the premises no later than 4.00pm (Yrs 6-8) or 6.00pm (Y9 and above), unless they are required to stay for an organised school activity supervised by a member of staff and listed in the three-weekly Diary (e.g. a rehearsal, a masterclass).
+Day students should not be in school before 8.00am, and should leave the premises no later than 4.00pm (Yrs 7-8) or 6.00pm, unless they are required to stay for an organised school activity supervised by a member of staff.
 In exceptional and occasional circumstances, permission to stay later at school is strictly at the discretion of the houseparent and must be sought in advance and in writing.
 Day students must always sign in with their houseparent on arrival at school in the morning, and must always sign out from their house before leaving school at the end of the day.
-Please note, the option to stay after School for Day Students will be suspended until further notice due to Covid-19.